 - the Reflective Interaction Observation Scale (RIOS™) as a framework for the provision of RS/C

-- how to foster reflective capacity in others
+- cultivating reflective capacity in self and others

 Who should register